Trump zigzags between economic remarks and personal insults at rally in critical Pennsylvania

-WILKES-BARRE, Pa. — (AP) — Former President Donald Trump on Saturday again sought to deliver a campaign message focused on the economy, but the Republican repeatedly swerved into non-sequiturs and personal attacks, including twice declaring that he was better looking than Vice President Kamala Harris.
+WILKES-BARRE, Pa. — (AP) — Former President Donald Trump on Saturday repeatedly swerved from a message focused on the economy into non sequiturs and personal attacks, including thrice declaring that he was better looking than Vice President Kamala Harris.

 Trump wound back and forth between hitting his points on economic policy and delivering a smattering of insults and impressions of President Joe Biden and French President Emmanuel Macron as he held a rally in northeastern Pennsylvania.

+The former president has seemed to struggle to adjust to his new opponent after Democrats replaced their nominee.
+Over the past week, he has diverged during campaign appearances away from the policies he was billed to speak about and instead diverted to a rotation of familiar attack lines and insults.

-As he attacked Democrats for inflation, he asked his crowd of supporters, “You don’t mind if I go off teleprompter for a second, do you?
+As he attacked Democrats for inflation at the top of his speech, Trump asked his crowd of supporters, “You don’t mind if I go off teleprompter for a second, do you?
 Joe Biden hates her.”

-Trump's rally was in a swath of the pivotal battleground state where he hopes conservative, white working-class voters near Biden’s hometown will boost the Republican's chances of winning back the White House.
+Trump's rally in Wilkes-Barre was in a swath of a pivotal battleground state where he hopes conservative, white working-class voters near Biden’s hometown of Scranton will boost the Republican's chances of winning back the White House.

 His remarks Saturday came as Democrats prepare for their four-day national convention that kicks off Monday in Chicago and will mark the party's welcoming of Harris as their nominee.
-Her replacement of Biden with less than four months before the November election reinvigorated Democrats and their coalition, and has presented a new challenge for Trump.
+Her replacement of Biden less than four months before the November election has reinvigorated Democrats and their coalition.
+It has also presented a new challenge for Trump.

+Trump hammered Harris on the economy, associating her with the Biden administration's inflation woes and likening her latest proposal against price gouging to measures in communist nations.
+Trump has said a federal ban on price gouging for groceries would lead to food shortages, rationing and hunger.
+On Saturday asked why she hadn't worked to solve prices when she and Biden were sworn into office in 2021.

+To address high prices, Trump said he would sign an executive order on his first day sworn in as president “directing every cabinet secretary and agency head to use every power we have to drive prices down, but we’re going to drive them down in a capitalist way, not in a communist way,” he said.

 Trump laced in attacks on Harris’ laugh and said she was “not a very good wordsmith” and mocked the names of the CNN anchors who moderated the debate he had with Biden in June.

-He also hammered Harris on the economy, associating her with the Biden administration's inflation woes and likening her latest proposal against price gouging to measures in communist nations.
-Trump has said a federal ban on price gouging for groceries would lead to food shortages, rationing and hunger and on Saturday asked why she hadn't worked to solve prices when she and Biden were sworn into office in 2021.
+When he began musing on Harris' recent image on the cover of Time magazine, he commented on the picture's resemblance to classic Hollywood icons Sophia Loren and Elizabeth Taylor and then took issue with a Wall Street Journal columnist remarking earlier this month on Harris' beauty.

+"I am much better looking than her," Trump said, drawing laughs from the crowd.
+“I’m a better looking person than Kamala."

-He maundered in his remarks from the chaotic withdrawal from Afghanistan in 2021 to doing impressions of Macron’s French accent.
-But he took issue with the way his free-wheeling style is typically portrayed in news reports.
+He also took issue with the way his style is typically portrayed in news reports.

 On Sunday, Harris plans a bus tour starting in Pittsburgh, with a stop in Rochester, a small town to the north.
 Trump has scheduled a visit Monday to a plant that manufactures nuclear fuel containers in York.
 Trump's running mate JD Vance is expected to be in Philadelphia that day.

-Trump's Saturday rally is his fifth at the arena in Wilkes-Barre, the largest city in Luzerne County, where he has had victories the past two elections.
-Biden bested Trump in neighboring Lackawanna County, where the Democrat has long promoted his working-class roots in Scranton.

-Some of Biden's loyal supporters in this former industrial city of 76,000 were upset to see party leaders put pressure the president to step aside.
+Some of Biden's loyal supporters in Scranton, a former industrial city of 76,000, were upset to see party leaders put pressure on the president to step aside.

 Diane Munley, 63, says she called dozens of members of Congress to vouch for Biden.
 Munley eventually came to terms with Biden's decision and is now very supportive of Harris.